jasonmitchell/ddd-cqrs-es-samples/README.md

 # DDD, CQRS and ES samples

-- [ORM Sample](/OrmAggregates): shows use of memento in aggregates to save data with an ORM
+- [ORM](/OrmAggregates): shows use of memento in aggregates to save data with an ORM
-- Event Sourced Aggregates
+- Event sourced aggregates
-- Event Store Projections
+- Event Store projections
 - Projections in .NET
+- Domain events without event sourcing
 - Functional command handlers
-- Process Managers
+- Process managers